Kent Peterson, senior editor, has also produced award-winning work in television and radio.

 Unlike other CGMs, the Freestyle Libre doesn’t work in tandem with an insulin pump.
 And it won’t sound an alarm all by itself if your glucose is out of whack—you have to wave the reader over the sensor whenever you want to see your current number.

-The Freestyle Libre is already used in about 40 other countries.
-It is expected to be widely available in the United States by the end of the year.
+The FreeStyle Libre is available now at many pharmacies in the United States.
+It is also sold in about 40 other countries.
 The FDA has approved it for adults age 18 and older, but has not yet approved it for children.

 Would you switch to the Freestyle Libre?
 Why or why not?
 Add your comment below.